Blechhammer: Evacuation

 In March 1945 the POWs were evacuated.
 One camp went to Regensburg, BAB 21 went to Landshut) and on January 25, labor camp prisoners were force-marched for five days to Bergen Belsen (about 20% died en route).
 Some small groups did manage to escape (see František R. Kraus).

-The "7 Company" was the guard battalion for Blechhammer, and the 1945 Belsen Trial convicted Blechhammer staff members Karl Francioh and Ansgar Piche.
+The "7 Company" was the guard battalion for Blechhammer, and the 1945 Belsen Trial convicted Blechhammer staff members Karl Francioh and Ansgar Pichen.

 Camps

 The Blechhammer complex contained a number of POW Camps: BAB 21 (E794), 40, 48; E3, E714, E769, Camp 139.

 Life at Blechhamer and the work parties is described in Captive Plans, the POW diary of Reg Beattie and by a Czech survivor, journalist František R. Kraus.